Driving on Sal Island in Cape Verde

 Speed Limits

 In urban areas, the speed limit is 50 km/h.
 On highways, the limit is 80 km/h.
-On unpaved roads, you can't even drive fast because the roads have so many holes.
+You can't even drive fast on unpaved roads because the roads have so many holes.
 The speed limit may also be set with a traffic sign.

 Cape Verde uses km/h unit.